sarah-cruz/hello-world/README.md

 # hello-world
 Learning
-My name is Sarah and like unicorns and rainbows
+My name is Sarah and I like unicorns and rainbows